bpk68/gatsby-netlify-cms/src/pages/blog/how-to-get-intro-the-web-development-industry.md

 ---
 templateKey: 'blog-post'
-title: 'How to get into the web development industry'
+title: 'How to get into the web development industry [DRAFT]'
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Looking for your first development job or want to get into the industry?
 Here's some advice from a long-serving advocate.